spchinazo/search-inside-a-book/DOCUMENTATION.md

     Run migrations to create the tables and seed data (which includes book content).

     ```bash
-    # Run database migrations
+    # 1. Create tables
     ./vendor/bin/sail artisan migrate

-    # Seed the database with sample data (e.g., Book and BookPages)
+    # 2. Seed the database with sample book content (e.g., Eloquent JavaScript)
     ./vendor/bin/sail artisan db:seed

+    # 3. Import data to Meilisearch and synchronize settings
+    # NOTE: This ensures 'book_id' is filterable and all pages are indexed.
+    ./vendor/bin/sail artisan scout:import "App\Models\BookPage"
+    ./vendor/bin/sail artisan scout:sync-index-settings
     ```

 ## Meilisearch Indexing and Configuration

-After the database is seeded, the book content must be indexed for search functionality.
+After the database is seeded, the book content must be indexed for search functionality. **These steps are already included in the `Installation and Setup` section.**

+The two key operations are:

-1.  **Synchronize Index Settings:**
-    The `book_id` attribute must be configured as filterable in Meilisearch to allow scoped searches (e.g., searching only within Book ID 17).
+1.  **Synchronize Index Settings:** This step ensures the `book_id` attribute is configured as filterable in Meilisearch, which is crucial for allowing scoped searches (e.g., searching only within a specific Book ID).

-    ```bash
-    # Synchronizes filterable attributes (book_id) to Meilisearch
-    ./vendor/bin/sail artisan scout:sync-index-settings
-    ```

-2.  **Import Data to Meilisearch:**
-    Index all records from the `book_pages` table into Meilisearch.
+2.  **Import Data to Meilisearch:** This imports all records from the `book_pages` table into the search engine's index.

-    ```bash
-    # Imports all App\Models\BookPage records into the Meilisearch index
-    ./vendor/bin/sail artisan scout:import "App\Models\BookPage"
-    ```

 ## API Endpoints